 Best Short-Barreled Shotguns

 Do you realize how expansive the world of shotguns is?
-They are not just tons of various shotguns out there, but tons of different categories.
-From single shotguns to multiple double barrel models, semi-autos, pump actions, and so on and so forth.
-Inside of those categories is subcategories.
+There are not only countless different models, but also a wide variety of categories.
+From single-shot shotguns to double barrel models, semi-autos, pump actions, and more, each category has its own subcategories.
+And it doesn’t stop there—some firearms that are essentially shotguns don’t even fall under the shotgun classification.
 Heck, some guns that essentially are shotguns aren’t considered shotguns, they can be AOWs, destructive devices, and other firearms can all be 12 gauge weapons.

 What’s a Short-Barrel Shotgun?